Medical Misdiagnosis Claims

 Medical misdiagnosis is one of the most serious and devastating errors that can be made within the medical profession.
 When a vulnerable patient presents symptoms to a medical professional, they expect and are entitled to receive thorough investigation and appropriate diagnosis and treatment.
 Human error, equipment faults and poor training can lead to medical staff breaching their duty of care to you and not providing a correct, thorough or relevant diagnosis.

 All medical staff in the UK are covered by insurance which means that in the event of their error, which means that claiming compensation if you are the victim of a misdiagnosis is legally supported.
-Our solicitors have extensive experience in negotiating the highest levels of compensation for people just like you who have suffered because of the fault of medical professionals.
+Solicitors have extensive experience in negotiating the highest levels of compensation for people just like you who have suffered because of the fault of medical professionals.

 What is a medical misdiagnosis?